-Welcome to Christmas Valley
+A Touchstone Energy® Cooperative 7

-Christmas Valley is all about contrasts.
+Greetings from Christmas Valley Christmas Valley is all about contrasts.
 When traveling through the area visitors will at one moment be surrounded by an endless ocean of desert brushes and bunch grass and in the twinkle of an eye, by vast circular fields of emerald green alfalfa and pastures filled with grazing cattle.
 You are driving through what was once an ancient inland sea.
-The surrounding buttes, mountains and other elevated geologic features comprised its perimeter and the resulting landscape we see today.
+The surrounding buttes, mountains and other elevated geologic features comprised its perimeter and the resulting landscape is what we see today.

-You won't see Christmas tree farms; we grow HAY - lots of hay - some of the best Alfalfa Hay in the world.
-Most fields are watered by pivotal delivery systems that some describe as Agricultural Sculptures.

 The little unincorporated township of Christmas Valley serves as the economic hub for the county's northern end with businesses ranging from suppliers of massive farming equipment and auto parts to a drive-through coffee stand.

-Visitors will discover wonderful gift shops, three markets, a produce stand and several restaurants plus a full-service deli at one of the markets.

-There are two motels, and an two RV parks providing full hook-up and a bath-houses.
+Visitors will discover that an exceptional shopping opportunity awaits them at The Willows.
+There are three markets, a produce stand and several restaurants two bars and also a full-service deli at one of the markets.
+There are two motels, and three RV parks providing full hook-ups and bath-houses.
 Tent camping sites are also available.
-And, should one need a tire repaired there is a full-service tire shop too.
-Traveling in an RV, folks at times need repairs and they will find such services are available.

-A small general store near the town's center offers a variety of items travelers often find themselves in need of - socks to frying pans and everything in between.
+Should one need a tire repaired there is a full-service tire shop too.
+Traveling in an RV, folks at times need repairs and they will find such services here too A small general store near the town's center offers a variety of items travelers often find themselves in need of from - socks to frying pans and everything in between.
 What visitors and residents alike find so alluring in this often harsh high-altitude area are the spectacular sunrises and sunsets, and a vast expanse of sky that pleases the eye and the heart.
 Night skies are spectacular.
 With little ambient light, one is treated to clear views of stars, planets and constellations; many of which are undetectable in city scapes.
+Indeed, Lake County has been identified as having some of the darkest skies, not just in Oregon or the United States, but in the World!
+Drive any direction into the desert and gaze upon the Milky Way and a star-filled night sky.
 Walking on the desert or in the surrounding hills, hikers may see tiny groups of desert lilies and other wild flowers or a nest full of quail eggs.

-Wildlife is everywhere, pronghorn antelope, mule deer, coyotes, jack rabbits and cottontails, and if you're lucky you might spot an elk or Ic two.

-Iconic Table Rock photo taken by Shelly Ratledge Leehman

-A Guide to Oregon's Northern Lake County & Beyond ~ 2022 Willows and Willows-West: A Shopping Delight

-This coming fall will mark The Willows eleventh anniversary.
-Laura Parks with her love of the new, the old and the unexpected decided her busy life really needed to get even busier!

-She purchased a nice little building at the east end of town and immediately filled it with antique pieces, large and small, collectibles from near and far, an array of kitchen goodies, original art work and one-of-a-kind wall decor.
-She called it The Willows.

-Did the venture work?
-You bet.
-When

-another property became available, Parks, and daughter Allison Rudolf decided to open a second shop.
-Initially the duo added a yarn store and a fullservice, licensed floral shop along with major one-of-a-kind furniture pieces and called it Wil-lows-West.

-The West now houses an amazing array of kitchen items with something for everyone.
-Their full service Floral offers fresh flowers year round.

-The Willows is now

-home to a lovely selection of fine yarns and knitting supplies, many antique pieces of furniture, complementary items, home decor, gifts, jewelry and so much more that one must simply stop in and browse, visit and enjoy an unexpected shopping experience in Oregon's High Desert town of Christmas Valley.

-Whether greeted by Laura, Allison or long time employee Jennifer, customers can count on leaving with smiles on their faces.